kaizcodes/Pog_Engine/README.md

 You are welcomed to use any marker conversion tool to convert Davinci Resolve markers to use in other programs.

+## Configure Pog Engine (ADVANCED USER ONLY)
+I made the default settings for Pog Engine to work on all machines, this configurator tool is more for advanced power users who want to tweak their parameters.

+Launch **ConfigurePogEngine.bat**

+You can change the presets model I have written to use on my own machine and I know will work on machines with similar spec.

 ## Companion tools (COMING SOON):
 These are scripts that I wrote to speed up your editing process, you can buy the full pack here: